abuna1985/sortable-table/README.md

 **Source of namespacing:** [Harry Robert - More Transparent UI Code with Namespaces](https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/)

-As a result I used the following class names:
+As a result I used the following block class names:

 - `c-header`, `c-table`
 - `.l-table-container`, `.l-loading-container`